harsh-dhandha/SummerInternship2024_22IT026/README.md

 ### Day 1: Setting Up DynamoDB
 ⟢ *Creating a DynamoDB Table*:
--Created a new table in Amazon DynamoDB, a fast and flexible NoSQL database service designed for applications requiring consistent, single-digit millisecond latency at any scale.
+- Created a new table in Amazon DynamoDB, a fast and flexible NoSQL database service designed for applications requiring consistent, single-digit millisecond latency at any scale.
 Configured the table with a primary key and necessary attributes to efficiently store item data.

+### Day 2: Developing Lambda Functions
+⟢ *Writing Lambda Functions*:
+- Developed a Lambda function in Python to serve as the backend logic for CRUD operations.
+AWS Lambda allows you to run code without provisioning or managing servers.
+The function included logic to interact with DynamoDB for operations such as retrieving, inserting, updating, and deleting items.